dmilith/TheSS/README.md

 SERVICE_PREFIX            # by default: ~/SoftwareData/AppName
 PARENT_SERVICE_PREFIX     # defines prefix of service parent SERVICE_PORT              # contains generated service port
+SERVICE_CONF              # contains absolute path to configuration file of current
+                          # service
+SERVICE_LOG               # contains absolute path to log file of current service SERVICE_ENV               # contains absolute path to environment file of current
+                          # service
-SERVICE_CONF              # contains absolute path to configuration file of current service SERVICE_LOG               # contains absolute path to log file of current service SERVICE_ENV               # contains absolute path to environment file of current service SERVICE_SOCK              # contains absolute path to socket file of current service SERVICE_RELEASE           # contains sha1 of igniter of current service with port number.
-It's used in path to every service conf, log and environment.
+SERVICE_SOCK              # contains absolute path to socket file of current service SERVICE_RELEASE           # contains sha1 of igniter of current service with port
+                          # number.
+It's used in path to every service conf, log
+                          # and environment.
-SERVICE_DOMAIN            # by default contains first domain name (NOTE: localhost is a default value of domain in case when domain wasn't provided.
-TheSS will ignore localhost domain entry where there're more than one domain file).
-All domain files are stored in ~/SoftwareData/AppName/.domains/domain.name.tld file by default.
+SERVICE_DOMAIN            # by default contains first domain name (NOTE: localhost
+                          # is a default value of domain in case when domain wasn't
+                          # provided.
+TheSS will ignore localhost domain entry where
+                          # there're more than one domain file).
+By default, all
+                          # domain files are stored in:
+                          # ~/SoftwareData/AppName/.domains/domain.name.tld file.
+SERVICE_DOMAINS           # contains space separated list of domains defined for
+                          # service
-SERVICE_DOMAINS           # contains space separated list of domains defined for service SERVICE_ADDRESS           # by default it's default host IP address (resolved from SERVICE_DOMAIN) SERVICE_ROOT              # by default: ~/Apps/AppName SERVICE_VERSION           # by default taken from Sofin's: ~/Apps/AppName/appname.version
+SERVICE_ADDRESS           # by default it's default host IP address (resolved from
+                          # SERVICE_DOMAIN)
+SERVICE_ROOT              # by default: ~/Apps/AppName
+SERVICE_VERSION           # by default taken from Sofin's:
+                          # ~/Apps/AppName/appname.version

 # You can also inject hook commands using igniter constants:
 SERVICE_INSTALL_HOOK